JOYDALAL7/mini-ai-interview-screener/README.md

-🚀 Mini AI Interview Screener (Backend Only)
+# 🚀 Mini AI Interview Screener (Backend Only)

 A lightweight FastAPI backend that evaluates candidate interview answers using an LLM and ranks multiple responses based on score.
 Designed to be clean, fast, and easy to understand — perfect for real-world screening workflows.

+---

-⚡ Features
+## ⚡ Features

-🧠 1. /evaluate-answer
+### 🧠 1. `/evaluate-answer`
 Takes a single candidate answer and returns:

-A score from 1 to 5
+- A score from **1 to 5**

-A short one-line summary
+- A **short one-line summary**

-One improvement suggestion
+- One **improvement suggestion**

+---

-📊 2. /rank-candidates
+### 📊 2. `/rank-candidates`
 Takes an array of answers and:

-Evaluates each one using the same LLM logic
+- Evaluates each one using the same LLM logic

-Sorts candidates from highest → lowest score
+- Sorts candidates from **highest → lowest score**

-Returns a clean JSON list
+- Returns a clean JSON list

+---

-✨ Additional
+## ✨ Additional Highlights

-Predictable, structured JSON responses
+- Predictable, **structured JSON responses**

-Safe JSON parsing to avoid model formatting issues
+- Safe JSON parsing to prevent formatting issues

-Minimal + readable architecture
+- Minimal and readable architecture

-Automatically documented via Swagger UI (/docs)
+- Automatic API documentation via **Swagger UI** (`/docs`)

+---

-🛠️ Tech Stack & Why I Chose It
+## 🛠 Tech Stack & Why I Chose It

-FastAPI
+### **FastAPI**
+I chose FastAPI because it is:
+- Extremely lightweight
+- Fast and async-friendly
+- Auto-generates API docs
-I picked FastAPI because it is:Extremely lightweight,Fast and async-friendly,Automatically generates live API docs Perfect for small real-world backend services
+- Perfect for small real-world backend services

-OpenAI (gpt-4o-mini)
-Used as the evaluation engine because:It handles structured JSON instructions reliably,Low latency for quick scoring,Simple integration using the Python SDK

-Architecture Philosophy
-The app is intentionally simple:Entire logic in a single file for easy review,One evaluation function reused across endpoints,Minimal dependencies and clear flow
-Product-engineering mindset: no over-engineering
+### **OpenAI (gpt-4o-mini)**
+Used for evaluation because it:
+- Handles structured JSON instructions reliably
+- Has low latency
+- Integrates easily with the Python SDK

+### **Design Philosophy**
+- Keep it simple
+- Avoid unnecessary complexity
+- Focus on clarity and maintainability

+---

-📦 Setup Instructions
+## 📦 Setup Instructions

 Clone the repository:

 ```bash
 git clone https://github.com/JOYDALAL7/mini-ai-interview-screener
 cd mini-ai-interview-screener